Sunset (Breaking Bad): Plot

 Walt drives the RV to the junkyard and pays Old Joe to scrap it.
 An enraged Jesse suddenly shows up, and Walt, horrified, realizes that he has led Hank right to them.
 The two lock themselves within the RV while Hank tries to force the door open.
 Old Joe steps in and tells Hank that an RV is a domicile, and therefore, he cannot legally search it without a warrant.
 Hank relents and phones the DEA office for a warrant.
-Thinking quickly, Walt comes up with a plan to lure him away: he has Saul Goodman's secretary, Francesca, call Hank to tell him that Marie has been in a car accident and is being rushed to the hospital in critical condition.
+Thinking quickly, Walt calls Saul Goodman for help, who has his secretary, Francesca, call Hank to tell him that Marie has been in a car accident and is being rushed to the hospital in critical condition.
 Hank leaves the junkyard and rushes to the hospital, but soon after he arrives, he receives a call from Marie and realizes that it was all a hoax.
-Seething with anger at having been fooled, Hank realizes that Jesse was somehow behind it.
+Seething with anger at having been fooled, Hank suddenly has a face of suspicion.
 With Hank gone, Old Joe scraps the RV as Walt and Jesse watch solemnly.

 Gus meets with the Cousins at sunset in a remote location.
 He tells them again that he will not allow them to kill Walt until his business with him has concluded, but gives them his blessing to instead go after the man who actually pulled the trigger on Tuco Salamanca: Hank.